 The 2021 Fagradalsfjall Eruption in Iceland

-As already alluded to, the Fagradalsfjall eruption has been getting a lot of attention this year, as the eruption occurred on the 19th of March 2021 and was quite a surprise.
+As already alluded to, the Fagradalsfjall eruption got a lot of attention last year, as the eruption occurred on the 19th of March 2021 and was quite a surprise.
 This particular volcano is located on the Reykjanes Peninsula, near both Reykjavik and Keflavik Airport, making it easy for travellers to visit.
 In fact, Fagradalsfjall is now one of the main things to do near Keflavik Airport.
 Thankfully, even though the volcano is near some of Iceland’s busiest and most populated areas, it’s still within a sheltered valley that sits away from infrastructure that could be potentially harmed by an eruption, making the volcanic event relatively non-disruptive.

 Can you visit Fagradalsfjall?